marco-bernal/cs-prep/src/main/java/com/mab/cs_prep/algorithms/utils/README.md

 ### Queue - Deque (Double Ended Queue)
 * Examples of ArrayDeque as Queue and Stack.
-* Examples of PriorityQueue, PriorityQueue as a Heap
+* Examples of PriorityQueue as Heap.
 * Consider most important methods to do operations with each structure

 Reference: